SAP/cloud-security-services-integration-library/docs/IAS-XSUAA-token-xchange.md

     curl GET 'https://yourApp.cfapps.sap.hana.ondemand.com/yourSecuredEndpoint' \
     --header 'Authorization: Bearer <FETCHED IAS TOKEN>'
    ```
-:grey_exclamation: You should receive an authorized response, if everything works fine.
+You should receive an authorized response, if everything works fine.

-:bulb: In case of 403 error, check if the user has required role assigned.
+:interrobang: In case of 403 error, check if the user has required role assigned.

 ## Further details
 The **IAS ID token** has following claims: